Dunbaratu/LaserDist/README.md

 part to be kOS-specific because there's no particular reason it has to be.

+### Information for other modders trying to use the part:

+As long as the scripting autopilot is designed to be able to query and/or set KSPFields on parts, it should be able to read the value of the distance, and turn the laser on and off, as follows:

+* KSPField: 'distance' is a float - the number of meters being shown in the display.
+* KSPField: 'hitName' is a string - the name of the object being hit.
+* KSPField: 'drawLaser' is a bool - true if the beam should be drawn visibly on-screen.
+(It can still show a distance number if this is false, but you can't see the red beam.)
+* KSPField: 'activated' is a bool - true if the measuring device is on.

 ### How to Mount it.

 ![icon of Electronics node](http://wiki.kerbalspaceprogram.com/w/images/d/dd/Electronics.png).
 The Beamer 100x Dist-o-Meter is located in the "Electronics" tech node of the career tech tree.
 It's a 300-point node on the tree so you might not have it yet in a new fresh career game.